chef/chef-web-docs/chef_master/source/debug.rst

 -----------------------------------------------------
 .. tag chef_shell_step_through_run_list

-To explore how using the **breakpoint** to manually step through a chef-client run, create a simple recipe in chef-shell:
+To explore how using the **breakpoint** to manually step through a Chef Infra Client run, create a simple recipe in chef-shell:

 .. code-block:: bash